EmirTutar/bachelor-thesis-ipc-testing/README.md

   Early development version of the test suite, later replaced by the official ecal test suite repository.

 ## Overview
-This bachelor's thesis deals with developing and evaluating a system testing framework for Inter-Process Communication (IPC) based on eCAL (enhanced Communication Abstraction Layer).
+This bachelor's thesis deals with developing and evaluating a system testing concept for Inter-Process Communication (IPC) based on eCAL (enhanced Communication Abstraction Layer).
 The aim is to create a standardized and reliable method to test distributed applications, ensuring stable communication, robustness, and performance in realistic scenarios.

 ## Motivation
 As distributed systems become increasingly complex and requirements grow in industries such as automotive, robotics, and IoT, reliable middleware solutions become more important. eCAL is a IPC Middleware, but currently, there is no standardized method for Automated Integration testing.